Achlachan Wind Farm Community Fund

 This fund is provided by Whirlwind Renewables, developers of the Achlachan Wind Farm.
 Starting in April 2019, the fund will receive approximately £30,000 annually (index-linked) for the life of the Achlachan Wind Farm, expected to be 25 years.

-The fund supports community activity and development in the Halkirk & District Community Council area, with priority given to projects within a four-kilometre radius of the Achlachan Wind Farm (Fund Priority Area).
+The fund supports community activity and development in the Halkirk & District Community Council area, prioritising projects within a four-kilometre radius of the Achlachan Wind Farm (Fund Priority Area).
 Grants are available to support the charitable activities of constituted not-for-profit groups working to benefit the communities therein.

 Note the RWE Bad a Cheo Wind Farm Fund (link below) also provides grants for projects benefitting this community council area and is administered by Foundation Scotland.